 The time spent on active work

 When your team performs their tasks remotely, you need to control the time team members spend on active work.
-You can monitor the intensity of key presses and mouse clicks as well as the usage of specific software.
+You can monitor the intensity of key presses and mouse clicks as well as the usage of computer monitoring software.

 Example of KPI target: 90% of a workday.
 If an employee works 8 hours a day, he should spend 7 hours 20 minutes on “active tasks”.